-- DNA damage assay
+- DNA damage detection assay

-- Detects double strand breaks and single strand breaks
+- Detects induction of DNA strand breaks

 Comet assay, in alkaline conditions

 The Single-cell gel electrophoresis (comet assay) was first developed in 1984 by Östling and Johanson to analyse DNA strand breaks under neutral conditions.
-Some years later, Singh et al. introduced an alkaline version (pH >13) of the method that enables the detection of single stranded DNA breaks (SSB).
+Some years later, Singh et al. introduced an alkaline version (pH >13) of the method that enables the detection of single-stranded DNA breaks (SSB).
 The alkaline condition of the Comet assay offers increased sensitivity when investigating agents that cause DNA strand breaks or induce DNA lesions that are alkali-labile.
 The alkaline comet assay is now often the method of choice if low levels of DNA damage are to be detected, e.g., in lymphocyte samples from the human population or in in vitro and in vivo testing of genotoxicity.

 In the comet assay, cells are embedded in low-melting-point agarose gel on a microscope slide.
 After lysis of the cells, slides are incubated in alkaline electrophoresis buffer and DNA fragments that are caused by DNA strand breaks are separated by electrophoresis.
 DNA-specific dyes, e.g., ethidium bromide, propidium iodide, or SYBR Gold are used to visualise the DNA comets, as shown in the figure below.
 The percentage of DNA in the tail is quantified as the measure for the induction of DNA strand breaks.